- Do you or someone you know have a problem with alcohol or other drugs?

-At Hazelden, each person benefits from an interdisciplinary team of skilled clinicians which consist of addiction counselors, psychologists, physicians, and nurses, family specialists, spiritual care professionals, nutritionists, and wellness specialists.
+At Hazelden Betty Ford Foundation, each person benefits from an interdisciplinary team of skilled clinicians which consist of addiction counselors, psychologists, physicians, and nurses, family specialists, spiritual care professionals, nutritionists, and wellness specialists.
 On an individual basis, this team works with each patient to ensure that all aspects of addiction and co-occurring disorders that affect the body, mind, and spirit are addressed.

 Understanding the recovery process not only helps heal families, but builds a healthy support system for those in early recovery is important.

-Hazelden has long understood that addiction affects not only the patient but their family as well.
-To help with the healing process, Hazelden provides a unique Family Program, where patients and family members receive education, guidance, and support for lifelong recovery.
-Hazelden's Center for Youth and Families in Plymouth, MN, offers a Sibling Program and Parent program as well.
-The Family Program is available to anyone, even those who do not have a family member in treatment at Hazelden.
+Hazelden Betty Ford Foundation has long understood that addiction affects not only the patient but their family as well.
+To help with the healing process, Hazelden Betty Ford Foundation provides a unique Family Program, where patients and family members receive education, guidance, and support for lifelong recovery.
+Hazelden Betty Ford Foundation's facility in Plymouth, MN offers a Sibling and Parent program.
+The Family Program is available to anyone, even those who do not have a family member in treatment at Hazelden Betty Ford Foundation.

 An environment where the patient can relate to others and feel safe will help them focus on learning about their addiction.
 An environment that reflects respect and dignity will ensure that the patient doesn't feel "institutionalized."
 Recovery happens in a dignified setting.

-Hazelden has always been committed to the belief that recovery happens in a dignified and respectful setting where a person feels safe and can share in fellowship of others.
-Hazelden provides the optimal setting for patients and families to focus on making physical, emotional, and spiritual changes while building lifelong recovery.
+Hazelden Betty Ford Foundation has always been committed to the belief that recovery happens in a dignified and respectful setting where a person feels safe and can share in fellowship of others.
+Hazelden Betty Ford Foundation provides the optimal setting for patients and families to focus on making physical, emotional, and spiritual changes while building lifelong recovery.